ship2016/manifest/13.07.2016/README.md

 * Overloaded constructors have at least one parameter
 * Java will know which constructor to use based on what arguments are passed in the call

-* Driver file: Operates or controls a specific device attached to the computer
+* Driver file: Contains the setup and draw methods

 #### New Data Types!